Frequently Asked Questions (FAQs)

 In addition to the introductory information presented in the above question, there are many tools available online to help plan a flow cytometry experiment, including spectral viewers and panel design tools.
 While the Flow Cytometry Core Facility does not endorse any specific vendors as a reagent supplier or educational resource, a few useful websites are listed here to help get you started.

 Spectral viewers are particularly useful tools for panel design, in which you may view the excitation and emission of potential fluorochromes in the context of the specific laser lines and detector filter sets of the instrument you will use.
 Some common spectral viewers are available at the following vendors’ websites:

-When designing panels, we suggest you speak with flow cytometry facility staff, as well as vendors’ technical advisors.
 You may also find useful panel design tools, which allow you to build a panel and source antibodies from multiple vendors.
 One such site, which contains the configurational information of our instruments may be found at the link below.

 Additionally, there are tools for finding antibody usage data, which can help you select the best antibody to use in your panel.
 For example, visit the website in the link below to review antibody choices.